Are You Taking Advantage of the Reskilling Opportunity?

 Start with an audit of your open requisitions.
 What percentage of jobs are in the same skill sets, and what trends can you identify as emerging skills and competencies?

 2) Create an Aptitude Translation Chart

 Here’s where you put your recruitment skills and your applicant tracking system (ATS) to good use.
 Map the skills keywords that characterise available candidates from your ATS to jobs for which they may one day be relevant if given proper training.
 Is a candidate returning from active military duty?
 He or she may have innate leadership ability, logistical insight, or sales acumen.
 Continue this exercise across your candidate database.

 Identifying new or hidden talent pools is a crucial skill for any recruitment professional amidst the talent shortage, and it’s also a key component of creating reskilling opportunity.
 Returning mothers, service members, and candidates with special needs are phenomenal sources of talent and they have been traditionally overlooked.
 Don’t ignore these groups when you are initiating your reskilling efforts.

 4) Invest in Your Talent

-Reskilling is an incredible opportunity for your firm and an incredible value proposition for your candidates.
+Reskilling is an incredible opportunity for your agency and an incredible value proposition for your candidates.
 Find more reskilling resources on the Bullhorn skills page.